Would a career in property or planning suit me?

-Salaries for experienced professionals are much higher: according to the RICS and Macdonald Rewards & Attitudes Survey 2017, the average property professional earns £52,362.
-Professionals in commercial property development earn on average £72,921; those in residential property development an average of £61,936; those in rural property an average of £38,987; and planners an average of £50,177.
+Salaries for experienced professionals are much higher: according to the RICS and Macdonald Rewards & Attitudes Survey 2019, the median salary for property professional is £48,000.
 For more salary information, see the salary round-up feature on our graduate careers site, TARGETjobs.

 There are many crossovers between the work of planners and surveyors, especially if you work for a property firm.
 The best thing is to take a look at our article explaining what planners and surveyors do and decide which type of tasks you’d most like to do.

 Commercial deals (concerning offices, retail stores, warehouses etc) can take longer than residential and you have more interaction with clients, whereas in residential deals contact with clients might happen once in a while.

 Commercial property involves being more aware of financial issues and the industries in which your clients work.
 Residential, meanwhile, involves being sensitive to how people are feeling, as clients’ decisions about residential matters can often be based on emotion or happen at stressful times in their life (eg when bereaved, marrying or divorcing).